-- QatarEnergy is the founder, Special Shareholder and 51% majority shareholder. - QatarEnergy provides, directly or indirectly, the management with guidance in accordance with the contractual requirements and financial obligations under the agreement with the foreign partner in the joint venture "Qatalum". - Access to QatarEnergy's integrated infrastructure available in Mesaieed Industrial City enhances production efficiency and minimizes logistic costs and waste along production value chain. - QatarEnergy provides all financial and administrative services to the Company under a service-level agreement.
+- QatarEnergy is the founder, Special Shareholder and 51% majority shareholder. - QatarEnergy provides, directly or indirectly, the management with guidance under the contractual requirements and financial obligations set out in the agreement signed with the foreign partner in the joint venture "Qatalum", which formed the basis for the establishment of the Company and transfer of QatarEnergy's stakes in the joint venture to QAMCO. - QAMCO and its joint venture depend on QatarEnergy for energy with competitive prices and access to QatarEnergy's integrated infrastructure in Mesaieed Industrial City, which enhances production efficiency and minimizes logistic costs and waste along production value chain. - QatarEnergy provides all financial and administrative services to the Company under a comprehensive service-level agreement.